 Listen to ADDitude’s podcast series about all things ADHD — recognizing symptoms, researching treatment, raising children, living better with attention deficit, and much more.

 If you’re looking for a podcast that will keep you entertained for hours on end, “The Adventure Zone” is perfect for you.
 This show is an epic Dungeons and Dragons type adventure that the whole family can enjoy.
-Regular episodes of the podcast features the family solving puzzles, fighting enemies, and leveling up their characters in a series of different role-playing games.
+Regular episodes of the podcast feature the family solving puzzles, fighting enemies, and leveling up their characters in a series of different role-playing games.

 The Black Tapes

 The Black Tapes is one of the most popular podcasts for teenagers.
 It’s a great way to stay entertained and learn something new at the same time.

 If you’re not familiar with The Black Tapes, it’s a podcast that tells stories about the paranormal.
 Each episode is around an hour-long, and they’re released every other week.
 A serialized docudrama following a journalist and her subject.

 Take a deep dive into the real-life murder mysteries that are sure to send chills down your spine.
 Award-winning true-crime podcast since 2016.

 Caught: The Lives of Juvenile Justice